 VCEE seeks to ensure that every Virginia student is taught economics and personal finance by a well qualified teacher.
 With support from foundations and businesses, VCEE and its affiliated university-based Centers for Economic Education provide K-12 teachers with many opportunities for professional development.
 There is no charge for most workshops.

 Looking for engaging content that is strong, up-to-date and relevant?
 Register NOW for workshops and professional development for high school teachers.

 We salute K-12 teachers who invest in their own human capital to ensure they have up-to-date knowledge and comprehensive teaching strategies.
 Certification in economics and personal finance can be an important part of the process.

-At the High School Level, VCEE has developed two comprehensive programs to enhance teachers’ ability to teach the required course in Economics and Personal Finance, providing a blend of content and hands-on resources.
-The requirements beginning in 2015 are set forth below.
+At the High School Level, VCEE has developed several comprehensive programs to enhance teachers’ ability to teach the required course in Economics and Personal Finance, providing a blend of content and hands-on resources.
+The requirements for obtaining each certification are set forth below.